A-Baji/discordAI/README.md

 After creating a new slash command, remember to sync your slash commands with discord's servers by running `discordai bot start --sync`, or by using `@bot_name sync global` in discord.

 ### Questions
 If you have any questions, feel free to make a new post in [discussions](https://github.com/A-Baji/discordAI/discussions/categories/q-a).
+If you encounter any issues while using discordAI, make sure to create a new [issue](https://github.com/A-Baji/discordAI/issues).

 ## Commands
 ### Bot